-- 1. Select a Tag in the Assigned Tags list.
+- 1. Select a Tag in the Assigned Tags list. - 2.
+Click the Remove icon 🗢.

 To Delete a Tag

 - 1. Select a Tag in the Available Tags list. - 2.
 Click Delete.

 Viewing Test Results

 When you synchronize Requirements or Stories between the Atlas Hub and a testing tool, Rhythm can display the test results returned by your testing tool.
 In order to do this, your system administrator needs to use Micro Focus Connect to connect the two systems.